MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

 ## Parser for CD4Analysis
 - ([`CD4AnalysisParser`][CD4AParser])
   is extended to have additional transformations after parsing.
-- The [`CD4AnalysisAfterParseTrafo`][CD4AAfterParseTrafo] and
+- The [`CD4AnalysisAfterParseTrafo`][CD4AAfterParseTrafo] handles the
-  [`CD4AnalysisAfterParseDelegatorVisitor`][CD4AAfterParseDelegatorVisitor]
-  handle the transformation which need to be done after parsing.
+  transformation which can be done after parsing.

 ## Symboltable for CD4Analysis
-- [`CD4AnalysisSymbolTableCreatorDelegator`][CD4ASTCD]
-  handles the creation and linking of the symbols of all the elements in CD4A and its sublanguages.
+- [`CD4AnalysisScopesGenitorDelegator`][CD4ADelegator] handles the creation of
+  all symbols of the elements in CD4A and its sublangages (!the symbols are not yet linked)
+- [`CD4AnalysisSymbolTableCompleter`][CD4ASTCompleter] links the symbols in
+  the   symbol table
 - The reference to a type (e.g. the type of an attribute) is stored in a [`SymTypeExpression`][SymTypeExpression].
-- De-/Serialization functionality for the symbol table uses the [`CD4AnalysisScopeDeSer`][CD4ASD] and for specific logic for serialization in [`CD4AnalysisSymbolTablePrinter`][CD4ASTP]
+- De-/Serialization functionality for the symbol table uses the [`CD4AnalysisScopeDeSer`][CD4ASD] and for specific logic for serialization in [`CD4AnalysisSymbol2Json`][CD4ASTP]
 - CD4A contains TypesCalculator ([`DeriveSymTypeOfCD4Analysis`][CD4ATC]) for
   all its subgrammars.
 - [`SymAssociation`][SymAssociation] is a class which is included in the symbol table and contains all information of a `CDAssociation`.
 It links to a `CDAssociationSymbol` (which only exists, when the association has a name), and to the two sides of the association which are stored in [`CDRoleSymbol`][CDRoleSymbol].

 ## Symbol kinds used by the CD4A language (importable or subclassed):
 - CD4A uses the symbol kinds from grammar [`OOSymbols`][OOSymbols] as the basis for the definition of its type-defining symbols.
   - `OOTypeSymbol`s are used for all type-defining Symbols.
 These are sub-nonterminals of `CDType`, namely `CDClass`, `CDInterface`, and `CDEnum`.
   - `FieldSymbol`s are used for `CDAttribute`, `CDEnumConstant`, and `CDRole`, additionally, grammar `CD4Code` uses `FieldSymbol` for`CDParameter`